Frequently Asked Questions

 How many people are involved in operating a drone?

 We operate with a fully qualified pilot plus a camera operator if required, as recommended by the CAA.
-This allows our pilot to focus on flying safely while our camera operator focuses on framing the best shot.
+This allows our pilot to focus on flying safely while our camera operator focuses on the dynamic movement within the shot.
 A one man setup is also available depending on your project.

 What weather conditions can we fly in?